cami5326/credit-risk-classification/README.md

 ## Summary

 * My recommendation would be to use the 'Machine Learning Model 2' as its reported scores are balanced and shows high levels of Accuracy, Precision and Recall for both healthy loans and high-risk loans.
-With higher performance, the 'Machine Learning Model 2' is more suitable to predict the loan risks and classify them as healthy loans or high-risk loans.
+With more data points after the resampling, the model 'Machine Learning Model 2' demonstrated higher performance, being more suitable to predict the loan risks and classify them as healthy loans or high-risk loans.